dstackai/dstack/docs/docs/dev-environments.md

 </div>

+`dstack apply` automatically provisions an instance, uploads the contents of the repo (incl. your local uncommitted changes), and set ups an IDE on the instance.

 !!! info "Windows"
     On Windows, `dstack` works both natively and inside WSL.
 But, for dev environments, it's recommended _not to use_ `dstack apply` _inside WSL_ due to a [VS Code issue :material-arrow-top-right-thin:{ .external }](https://github.com/microsoft/vscode-remote-release/issues/937){:target="_blank"}.

-`dstack apply` automatically provisions an instance, uploads the contents of the repo (incl. your local uncommitted changes), and runs the configuration.

 ### VS Code